jordanmills/OfficeDocs-SkypeForBusiness/Skype/SfbHybrid/hybrid/plan-cloud-auto-attendant.md

 1. Use Exchange admin powershell commands to review the structure of the old auto attendant system, including any nested auto attendants and call queues.
 2. Create copies of text-to-speech scripts or recorded messages associated with each UM auto attendant node.
-3. Create on premise endpoints for each auto attendant node, including assigning a test phone numbers and licenses to the objects.
-Note that you now have the ability to assign on-premise phone numbers licenses used by online services like Phone System.
+3. Create on premises endpoints for each auto attendant node, including assigning a test phone numbers and licenses to the objects.
+Note that you now have the ability to assign on-premises phone numbers licenses used by online services like Phone System.
 4. Implement a new Cloud auto attendant service with Skype for Business Online and Phone System.
 See [Configure resource accounts](configure-onprem-ra.md) for implementation details.
 As you do this, upload the text-to-speech scripts or recorded messages associated with each UM auto attendant node.
 5. Test the functionality of the Cloud auto attendant.
 6. Reassign the phone number assigned to the old Exchange UM auto attendant to the newly created main Cloud auto attendant.